 The Department of Education publishes detailed information on the conditions governing the primary school transport scheme (pdf).

 Remote area grants are payable by the Department as a contribution towards private transport arrangements for eligible pupils for whom no transport service is available.
 These grants may also be paid for eligible pupils who live 3.2 km or more from the nearest pick-up point for school transport.

-Payment of charge
+Payment of fees

-For enquiries about time-tables, pick-up points, routes and applications for transport grants you should contact your local Bus Éireann school transport office.
+For enquiries about timetables, pick-up points, routes and applications for transport grants you should contact your local Bus Éireann school transport office.

-If you wish to appeal a decision on your application for school transport, you should download the appeal form (pdf) and send the completed form to the School Transport Appeals Board c/o the Department of Education and Skills at the address below.
+If you wish to appeal a decision on your application for school transport, you should download the appeal form (pdf) and send the completed form to the School Transport Appeals Board c/o the Department of Education at the address below.